iter-ai/toolbox-macos/integration/shortcuts/README.md

 [Shortcuts](<https://en.wikipedia.org/wiki/Shortcuts_(app)>) is a macOS app that allows users to automate tasks on their devices.
-`toolbox-macos` install the `iter toolbox` shortcut that helps exposes the shortcuts as endpoints for the model to call.
+`toolbox-macos` installs the `iter toolbox` shortcut that helps expose the shortcuts as endpoints for the model to call.
 Essentially, the `iter toolbox` works as a router, triggering the correct shortcut based on the input action name and pass along parameters.